human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 ### 2. Incorporating HSATs Coverage Bias

 As it was mentioned in the 2nd step of the pipeline, there are some HSats in the genome where the HiFi or ONT coverage is systematically increased or decreased.
 Such platform-specific biases mislead the pipeline.
-For example the HiFi coverage of Hsat2 in chr1 is about 1.5 times larger than the average sequencing coverage.
+For example the HiFi coverage of Hsat2 in chr1 is about 1.5 times larger than the average sequencing coverage and it is very probable to wrongly flag this region as collapsed.
 In the figure below the read bars are showing the coverage of the HiFi alignments to the chm13v1.0.

 To incorporate such coverage biases and correct the results in the corresponding regions, the steps below are neccessary: